local

 This will get us a good start on a lot of our annotations, but as an example of the kind of interactivity you can build, we’ll develop an interface and a custom event that allows us to consult a newer, more capable model (e.g. GPT-3.5 or GPT-4) for a single annotation.
 For instance, we might want to check with GPT-4 on a really difficult example.

 For this project we’ll utilize the blocks feature to develop a custom interface with a button we can press to send a custom event and check what GPT-4 has to say about the current example.
+The interface we’ll be building looks like this:

 If we press this button, we’ll be calling a custom event that will in turn call GPT-4 and update our example in place with the NER predictions it sends back.